Maryland-based Novavax adds India to COVID vaccine’s approval list | WTOP News

 The two-dose Novavax vaccine is already being distributed in Indonesia and the Philippines.

-In India, where 42% of the population is fully vaccinated, the vaccine is being produced by Serum Institute of India Pot.
+In India, where 42% of the population is fully vaccinated, the vaccine is being produced by Serum Institute of India Pvt.
 Ltd, the world’s largest vaccine manufacturer.

 “No one is safe until everyone is safe and today’s authorization marks a vital step for India, where additional vaccine options and millions of doses are needed in the country’s ongoing efforts to control the pandemic,” said Stanley Erck, Novavax president and CEO.